 Your new shiny ride is ready to go.
-It’s nice and new and still got this factory smell on it.
+It’s nice and new and still has that factory smell on it.
 The leather is glowing and there is not a single scratch on it yet.
-Just a perfect car – a car of your dreams!
+Just a perfect car—the car of your dreams!

 Now there is just one thing left to do—sell your old car.
-Find it a new home where it will be taken care of by someone like yourself - an admirer and true four wheel lover.
+Find the car a new home where it will be taken care of by someone like yourself, an admirer and true four-wheel lover.

-So where to start?
-How to sell it?
+So where do you start?
+How do you sell it?

-Putting a car up for sale involves much more than just creating an ad on craigslist.
+Putting a car up for sale involves much more than just creating an ad on Craigslist.
 Before you rush into typing in all the details about your shiny ride, some good pictures need to be made.
 We are not talking about smartphone shots in your backyard.
-To get the most of the pictures you need to find a perfect spot, perfect time and make your car look spotless.
+To get the best pictures, you need to find a perfect spot, perfect time, and make your car look spotless.

-Washing your car regularly is a key to long and rust-free life.
+Washing your car regularly is a key to a long and rust-free life.
 However, preparing it for sale is somewhat different.
-Make sure to wipe and vacuum the interior, get rid of all the garbage that might have been collected over years.
-Also, get rid of air fresheners – they do stink!
-Don’t forget to clean the rims – they make a good impression if taken care of.
+Make sure to wipe and vacuum the interior and get rid of all the garbage that might have been collected over years.
+Also, get rid of air fresheners; they do stink!
+Don’t forget to clean the rims; they make a good impression if taken care of.

 Picking the right spot to make some quality pictures is almost as important as having your car clean.
 Depending on the car, you have there are several options:

-- For SUVs and large family vehicles natural background is preferred – pick a spot where families could go for a picnic – country side, mountains, bank of a river.
+- For SUVs and large family vehicles, a natural background is preferred – pick a spot where families could go for a picnic – countryside, mountains, bank of a river.
 Ideally, have some camping equipment around and maybe a bonfire – it would really give your picture a more natural look.

-- Sport and good looking cars, as well as retro cars need some creative thinking.
-Make yourself familiar to Photoshop.
-Try to find an interesting spot like construction site or abandoned building.
+- Sports and good-looking cars, as well as retro cars, need some creative thinking.
+Make yourself familiar with Photoshop.
+Try to find an interesting spot like a construction site or abandoned building.
 Some very impressive shots can be made if the perspective is right.
-These kind of pictures may require some sort of editing and playing around with colours, so make sure to learn a few tips on image design.
+This kind of picture may require some sort of editing and playing around with colors, so make sure to learn a few tips on image design.
 Also, think about perspective – what is the most attractive part of your car?
-Do you have cool looking headlights?
+Do you have cool-looking headlights?
 Have a close shot of them!

 That being said, picking the right time for a shot is crucial.
 The best times of the day to make any picture would be either the sunrise or sunset.
-This is the time when the shadows are long and the colours are at their brightest.
+This is the time when the shadows are long and the colors are at their brightest.
 There is also plenty of contrast and when shot right – almost no editing is needed.
 Wait for the moment when the sun is just about to set.
-Make sure to make as many images as possible – you can sort them later at home.
+Make sure to take as many pics as possible – you can sort them later at home.

 Finally, a potential buyer calls and you agree to show him the car.
 While on the phone, try not to speak about the price.
 If a buyer is starting to negotiate, tell him that you can speak about the price later, when you two are standing next to the car.
 Let him be impressed with it first.
 There is a better chance he will go for the price you are asking.

-First impression is always the most important.
-Having the right pictures and creating a dream is the right way to go when selling a car, house or anything else.
+The first impression is always the most important.
+Having the right pictures and creating a dream is the right way to go when selling a car, house, or anything else.